sunnyvalechha/Python/README.md

     print (this_task_is_completed)
     print(type(this_task_is_completed))

 - Rules to define variables:
-* Variable name must start with letter (a-z, A-Z) or an underscore (_).
+* Variable name must start with a letter (a-z, A-Z) or an underscore (_).
 * They can contain letters, numbers, & underscores.
-* Variables names are case sensitive (small & SMALL both will treated differentely)
+* Variable names are case sensitive (small & SMALL both will be treated differently)
 * Avoid using keywords (e.g., if, for, while) as variable names.

 # Typecasting in Python

 * Type casting in Python, also known as type conversion, is the process of converting a value from one data type to another.
-This is often necessary when performing operations that require specific data types, or when you need to change the representation of data for a particular purpose.
+This is often necessary when performing operations that require specific data types or when you need to change the representation of data for a particular purpose.

 Python supports two main types of type conversion:
 * Implicit Type Conversion (Coercion): This occurs automatically when Python converts one data type to another without explicit instruction from the programmer.